mdcutone/psychxr/docs/installing.rst

     python -m pip install psychxr

-If the binaries are not available for some reason (eg. your version of Python is too new), pip will try to build the source distribution (it will likely fail).
+If the binaries are not available for some reason (eg. your version of Python is too new), pip will try to build the source distribution, it will likely fail since you need to setup your build environment.
 In that case, see the "Building from Source" section for more information.

 Installing Pre-Compiled Binaries
 --------------------------------